-After her last encounter, Ripley crash-lands on Fiorina Fury 161, a maximum security prison.
+After her last encounter, Ellen Ripley crash-lands on Fiorina 161, a maximum security prison.
 When a series of strange and deadly events occur shortly after her arrival, Ripley realizes that she brought along an unwelcome visitor.

 Charles S. Dutton,

-After a space merchant vessel perceives an unknown transmission as distress call, their landing on the source moon finds one of the crew attacked by a mysterious lifeform.
-Continuing their journey back to Earth with the attacked crew having recovered and the critter deceased, they soon realize that its life cycle has merely begun.
+After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious lifeform, and they soon realize that its life cycle has merely begun.

-A team of special force ops, led by a tough but fair soldier, Major "Dutch" Schaefer, are ordered in to assist CIA man, George Dillon, on a rescue mission for potential survivors of a Helicopter downed over remote South American jungle.
+A team of special force ops, led by a tough but fair soldier, Major "Dutch" Schaefer, are ordered to assist CIA man, Colonel Al Dillon, on a rescue mission for potential survivors of a Helicopter downed over remote South American jungle.
 Not long after they land, Dutch and his team discover that they have been sent in under false pretenses.
 This deception turns out to be the least of their worries though, when they find themselves being methodically hunted by something not of this world.Written by

 194 of 246 people found this review helpful.